VioletViolaVi/spartaGlobalProject1/README.md

-# Bubble and Merge Sorters
+# Bubble, Merge and Quick Sorters
 This Bubble and Merge sorter project is about sorting a list of random numbers, in ascending order, requested by the Product Owner.
 It works by prompting users to input the number of numbers they would like to be sorted in the array.
 Users will also be prompted to choose which sorting method they would like the numbers to be arranged by.